 The functionality provided by a wood-burning fireplace tends to be less than the cost of maintaining it.
 It also has a more significant impact on the environment and produces emissions that are not good for the environment.
 The wood-burning fireplace requires constant stoking to ensure that it is fuelled all the time and does not lack fuel, as this means that it will immediately stop functioning.
 As a homeowner, you can move from the inefficient wood-burning fireplace and opt for a more effective and modern electric fireplace.
-Knowing how to turn a wood burning fireplace into electric makes you more aware of the environment and contributes to its preservation.
+Knowing how to turn a wood-burning fireplace into an electric one makes you more aware of the environment and contributes to its preservation.

 By converting your existing fireplace and upgrading it for a better one, you will have shown your willingness to live in a cleaner environment.
 You will also be able to reduce your impact on the ecosystem with your carbon footprint.
 With this in place, you will notice that life gets more accessible and better for you.
-Knowing how to turn a wood burning fireplace into electric also ensures that you can turn things around for the environment and the home’s occupants’ health.
+Knowing how to turn a wood-burning fireplace into an electric one also ensures that you can turn things around for the environment and the home’s occupants’ health.
 You contribute to their improved health, which means they get to live better and with fewer worries in their lives.
 The knowledge is also useful for home improvement projects and can upgrade your home in terms of appearance and its operations.

 In this post, you will learn:

-- Conversion Process from wood burning fireplaces into electric
+- Conversion Process from wood-burning fireplaces into electric

 - Potential costs of the conversion

 - Cost Benefits of a Purchase as Compared to Conversion

 Preparing for the Conversion